 Favorite Colorado Winter Brews

 New Belgium Brewing in Fort Collins developed a cult-like following for its 2° Below Winter Ale from inception.
-It’s one of the brewery’s most beloved small batches, delivering a slightly hoppy beer with some pepper and spice that pair perfectly with Monterey Jack cheese, dark meats and desserts featuring pears or apples.
+It’s one of the brewery’s most beloved small batches, delivering a slightly hoppy beer with some pepper and spice that pairs perfectly with Monterey Jack cheese, dark meats and desserts featuring pears or apples.

 Once brewed only in small batches for employees of Coors, AC Golden Brewing Company’s (a subsidiary of MillerCoors in Golden) crisp Winterfest lager has gained a faithful following since they started brewing slightly larger batches.
 One of the most fun things about this one is its exclusivity — you can only get it in Colorado.

 Though the Northstar Imperial Porter brewed each winter by Boulder's Twisted Pine Brewing Company is extremely enjoyable at the time of purchase, it’s also brewed to last.
 Connoisseurs can stow a six pack away in a cool, dark spot to savor its deliciously aged, full-bodied malted flavors a few winters from now.

 Great Divide Brewing Company’s richly malted Hibernation Ale should be sipped cautiously — with 8.7 percent alcohol by volume, it’s one of the strongest winter selections.
 What really takes center stage, however, are the ale’s chocolate and dark fruit flavors.
 Visit their Denver tap room for great views of their brewhouse.

 Kannah Creek Brewing Company’s hoppy and malty Vertical Drop Robust Red Ale (Grand Junction)

 Breckenridge Brewery’s hearty chocolate and caramel Christmas Ale